 - Review hard drive space, memory, CPU utilization

-- Review network documentation and make changes as necessary
+- Evaluate network documentation and make changes as necessary

 - Review routers, firewalls, switches for failure or problems

 - Optimize server for maximum performance and reliability

 - In-depth review of server logs for errors and potential problems